 Photography display participants are not to be present for judging.
-Participants do not need to attend District 11 4-H Roundup or District Fashion Show unless they are competing in another contest; however, if a 4-H member/adult chooses to attend to view the display, he/she is welcome.
+Participants do not need to attend District 11 4-H Roundup unless they are competing in another contest; however, if a 4-H member/adult chooses to attend to view the display, he/she is welcome.